What is a clothes swap?

 Over the years we’ve honed our clothes swaps so that they work best for us and our customers.
 We’d like to share that knowledge with you, so you can set up your own swap and spread the #sustainablestyle revolution!

-1. Find a venue – depending on the scale of your event, this could be your living room, or a local community centre or library which may offer space for free or at a very low cost.
+1. Find a venue // epending on the scale of your event, this could be your living room, or a local community centre or library which may offer space for free or at a very low cost.

-Token system: Providing one token per item of clothing means that people can take home as many items as they bring.
+- Token system: Providing one token per item of clothing means that people can take home as many items as they bring.
 We use stamps – one per item – and any unused stamps can be used at the next swap.
 Or you can more relaxed and allow people to simply bring and take as many items of clothing as they like.

-Grading: Checking the quality and condition of clothes as they come in can help ensure that everyone gets a fair deal from the swap – if you’ve brought pristine designer clothes, you wouldn’t be delighted to take home bobbled cat-hair-covered items from Primark.
+- Grading: Checking the quality and condition of clothes as they come in can help ensure that everyone gets a fair deal from the swap – if you’ve brought pristine designer clothes, you wouldn’t be delighted to take home bobbled cat-hair-covered items from Primark.
 You might want to sort clothes into different categories.
 We have two loose categories whih we sort clothes into on arrival: Good (high street) and Great (designer and vintage).

-Drinks or refreshments: Swaps are great opportunities to get people together, and refreshments help lubricate any social event.
+- Drinks or refreshments: Swaps are great opportunities to get people together, and refreshments help lubricate any social event.
 We currently sell tea and cake at our swaps, with all proceeds donated to Labour Behind the Label.
 Whatever you decide, let your swappers know in advance so they know what to expect.

-3. Set a date and send your invites: Facebook is probably the easiest, but use whatever method works for you and your friends or audience.
+3. Set a date and send your invites // Facebook is an option, but use whatever method works for you and your friends or audience.
 For a decent swap with a variety of items, you need at least 10 or 12 people (unless you have a small group of friends who all have a similar size and taste in clothes!).
 Aim to give people plenty of notice to get the event in their diaries.

-4. Source the things you need, which may include; clothes rails, hangers, tables to display clothes, mirrors and some kind of changing room, any refreshments you’re going to offer, a stock of reused carrier bags for people to take their swaps home in, bin bags or other big bags for leftover clothes, a float, if you’re charging an entry fee and some music…
+4. Source the things you need // Which might include; clothes rails, hangers, tables to display clothes, mirrors and some kind of changing room, any refreshments you’re going to offer, a stock of reused carrier bags for people to take their swaps home in, bin bags or other big bags for leftover clothes, a float, if you’re charging an entry fee and some music…

-7. Afterwards: again having some helpers will make the clear up less painful.
+7. Afterwards // Having some helpers will make the clear up less painful.
 Bundle any leftover clothes into some big bags and take them to a local charity shop, or to a clothes bank.
 This way, all the clothes will be reuse or recycled.
 Whatever you do, don’t bin them!

 And that’s all there is to it!
 If it goes well, why not consider making it a regular event?
 That way swapping really can be an alternative to shopping, and will keep clothes out of landfill and in our wardrobes for longer!

-If you fancy checking out one of our swaps in action come along to our next one on 27th July – details here.
+If you fancy checking out one of our swaps in action come along to our next one – see all our upcoming events here.